kristinemlarson/gnssIR_python/README.md

 ```

 If you are curious what a ["L2P" signal](LORG/Figure_2_nosonice.png)
-looks like for this receiver, specify a non-L2C transmitting satellite
+looks like for this receiver, and why I do not like it, specify a non-L2C transmitting satellite
-and set a very low required amplitude such as 1, i.e.
+(in this case satellite 2) and set a very low required amplitude such as 1, i.e.

 ```sh
 python quickLook.py lorg 2018 350 99  -fr 2 -sat 2 -amp 1